Last Updated: May 2021

-The majority of U.S. airlines, if not all, now require passengers to wear appropriate face coverings while at the airport and during flight.
-Here's a listing of face mask rules from FLL's top six carriers:
+The majority of U.S. and international airlines require passengers to wear appropriate face coverings while at the airport and during flight.
+For more information about COVID-19 related travel policies at FLL's top six carriers, click on their names:

-Curbside Valet: As of March 18, valet parking services were temporarily suspended at the there drop-off locations at FLL until further notice.
-Arriving passengers with vehicles currently in valet parking can still retrieve them curbside upon their return.
+Curbside Valet: Valet parking services remain temporarily suspended at the three drop-off locations at FLL until further notice.

 Broward County Aviation Department's Response to COVID-19